The Real Housewives of Atlanta season 3

 The third season of The Real Housewives of Atlanta, an American reality television series, was broadcast on Bravo.
 It aired from October 4, 2010, until February 20, 2011, and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Lauren Eskelin, Lorraine Haughton, Glenda Hersh, Carlos King, Steven Weinstock and Andy Cohen.

-The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, Shereé Whitfield, Kim Zolciak, Kandi Burruss, Cynthia Bailey and Phaedra Parks.
+The Real Housewives of Atlanta focuses on the lives of NeNe Leakes, Sheree Whitfield, Kim Zolciak, Kandi Burruss, Cynthia Bailey and Phaedra Parks.
 It consisted of eighteen episodes.